nrdxp/nrd.sh/content/blog/store-was-never-the-point.md

 And an environment is just a composition of packages, so the thing the root commits to, the thing you address, is the composition.
 That is the name, and it says exactly what it is: content addressing, one level up, from blobs to whole environments.
+And like content addressing, it names a family, the *what*, not any particular system.
+HTC is the *how*: the discipline this stack practices to earn the name.

 ## A Commit, Not a Blob

 The composition has a second dimension the last section left implicit: time.
-The object just named, a signed tree of name-to-digest bindings under one root, is close enough to a git tree that the correspondence deserves running to the end: if an environment's state is a tree, then a *change* of environment is a commit, a signed transaction pointing from one root to the next, and a system's history is a Merkle DAG of those transactions.
-Nix gestures at this with profile generations, a numbered symlink per state; here the transition is a first-class object, carrying what changed, from what, signed by whom.
-The OpenSSL swap two sections ago was exactly one of these: new pointer, new root, one transaction appended to history.
-This is the transactional leg of HTC made concrete.
+A composition is close enough to a git tree that the correspondence deserves running to the end: if an environment's state is a tree, a *change* of environment is a commit, a signed transaction from one root to the next, and a system's history is a Merkle DAG of those transactions.
+Nix gestures at this with profile generations, a numbered symlink per state; here the transition is a first-class
-An update either exists completely or not at all, rollback is a pointer move, and "what changed" is a tree diff you compute rather than a changelog you trust.
+object: what changed, from what, signed by whom.
+The OpenSSL swap two sections ago was one of these, a transaction appended to history.
+This is HTC's transactional leg made concrete: an update exists completely or not at all, rollback is a pointer move, and "what changed" is a tree diff you compute rather than a changelog you trust.

 The atomic unit of the model is the single coherent composition: one tree, every name bound exactly once, conflicts surfaced and resolved at compose time.
-You can still stack.
-Overlay a quick patch composition on top of your declared one to chase a bug, or to hotfix a library at three in the morning, and the executor will happily mount the pile.
+You can still stack: overlay a quick patch composition on top of your declared one to chase a bug, or to hotfix a library at three in the morning, and the executor will happily mount the pile.
 But the stack is scaffolding, working-tree state, and the transaction model never records it.
 To *commit* the fix is to merge it down: run the merge, let any name or interface conflict surface as the real question it is, and emit one new